drshahizan/learn-django/materials/assignment/submission/MichelinStar/QuickStart.md

 5. Select own Folder Pathway<br>
 &nbsp;

-7. Start the Server by Running the Server
+6. Start the Server by Running the Server
 ```python
 python manage.py runserver
 ```
+&nbsp;

 7. Start Django<br>
 Copy the server address and paste it in Chrome